 Entering data with the Smartabase mobile application

-Choosing an athlete and form
+Choosing a person and form

 Filling out a blank form